 Instructions

-- Soak the noodles in hot water for 5 minutes.
+- Soak the noodles in hot water in a large bowl for 5 minutes.
 Once the noodles are soft, drain and set aside until ready to cook.

-- Mix all the sauces, sugar, and white peppers in a small bowl.
+- Make the stir-fry sauce by mixing the sauces, sugar, and white peppers in a small bowl.
 Set aside.

-- Heat a wok or large skillet over medium-high heat.
+- Heat a wok, a large skillet, or a large saute pan over medium-high heat.
 Add the oil but save 1 tablespoon for later.
 Add the eggs and scramble.
 Leave the eggs in large pieces if possible.
 Remove from the wok and set aside on a plate for later.

-- Add the rest of the oil to the wok, add the garlic and cook until light golden brown.
-About 30 seconds.
+- Add the rest of the oil to the wok, add the garlic, and cook until light golden brown.
+It takes about 15-30 seconds.

-- Add the pork, and cook for 3-4 minutes or until the meat is cooked.
+- Add the pork, and cook for 3-4 minutes or until the meat is light golden brown.
+Turn the stove to medium heat if your meat is getting too dry.

-- Add the vegetables, stir everything together and cook until the vegetables are slightly tender, for around 2 minutes.
+- Add the vegetables, stir everything together, and cook until the vegetables are slightly tender, for around 3-4 minutes.

 - Add the glass noodles and scrambled eggs and stir well.

-- Pour in the sauce, stir together, and cook for two more minutes.
-Turn the heat off and serve the pad Woonsen hot.
-Garnish with chili flakes, ground white pepper, and lime juice.
-ENJOY!!
+- Pour in the sauce, stir well, and cook for 2 more minutes.
+Turn the heat off and serve!

 Notes